sarahrosehassan/cauchy-list/README.md

 ![7](https://user-images.githubusercontent.com/59797227/100787274-64fea400-33e1-11eb-9dc0-8ddd3b218a75.png)

-The simpler scalar product, can be calculated as well (with mod p of course).
+The simpler scalar product can be calculated as well (with mod p of course).

 ![10](https://user-images.githubusercontent.com/59797227/100790004-3be01280-33e5-11eb-8c41-06776e418f72.png)